Framing: What Are We Solving?

 Look back at your last project.
 Be honest.
 Were you solving the real problem, or just answering the ask?
 Use these checks to find out:

 • What was the real goal?
-Not what the client asked for, what outcome were they actually chasing?
+Not always what the client asked for, what outcome were they actually chasing?

 • Who was the actual audience?
 Did you define what they needed, or list their demographics?